kadaster/dev-recovery-bootstrap/README.md

 1. Get the **latest, uncompromised Gitea recovery backup** file named `recovery-repos-YYYYMMDDhhmm.zip`, from the **Continuity management tooling**, and **place it in directory /tmp**.
 Currently, there's no description how to obtain such a backup.
 1. Unzip the Gitea recovery backup: `unzip /tmp/recovery-repos-YYYYMMDDhhmm.zip -d /tmp`
 1. Clone the recovery script sources: `git clone file://tmp/recovery/dev/dev-recovery.git ~/recovery`
+1. `cd ~/recovery
-1. Start the recovery: `cd ~/recovery; ./recovery.sh`
+1. Start the recovery: `./recovery.sh | tee -a recovery.log`

+## Note
-The recovery process encompasses several steps.
-After the recovery script is started it displays a menu describing the steps of the recovery process.
-The script can be stopped if necessary and restarted again, skipping steps that have been executed already.
+- The recovery process encompasses several steps.
+- After the recovery script is started it displays a menu describing the steps of the recovery process.
+- The script can be stopped if necessary and restarted again, skipping steps that have been executed already.
+- Please log the recovery script output by using `tee` and append logging to an existing logfile, especially when you restart the recovery script.